schemathesis/schemathesis/docs/customization.rst

 Often you need to modify certain aspects of Schemathesis behavior, adjust data generation, modify requests before sending, and so on.
 Schemathesis offers a hook mechanism which is similar to the pytest's one.

-Basing on the scope of the changes there are three scopes of hooks:
+Depending on the scope of the changes, there are three scopes of hooks:

 - Global.
 These hooks applied to all schemas in the test run;
 - Schema.
 Applied only for specific schema instance;
 - Test.
-Applied only for a specific test function;
+Applied only for a particular test function;

-To register a new hook function you need to use special decorators - ``register`` for global and schema-local hooks and ``apply`` for test-specific ones:
+To register a new hook function, you need to use special decorators - ``register`` for global and schema-local hooks and ``apply`` for test-specific ones:

 .. code:: python